joedski/musings/General/AsyncData/README.md

 ### All

-The `coalesce` function can be used to reduce a list of AsyncDatas an ideomatic way.
+The `all` function uses `coalesce` to reduce a list of AsyncDatas an ideomatic way.

 ```
 -- Just keep the first one...